bar0by/HackingtoshHibernate/README.md

 ## How to use it
 	Whenever you want to hibernate your laptop, just open a terminal and type: "hibernate" without quotes, followed by enter.
+	A good thing will be to not close the lid until the computer is off, I think it will work even if you do this, but I'm not sure.

 Tested only with Clover Bootloader in UEFI mode, make sure to uncheck NeverHibernate in config.plist